microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ## Test the Function App deployed in Azure

-Let's give the new function a try using Postman.
+Let's give the new function a try using [Postman][postman].
 Go to the Azure Function and select `Functions` then `AudioUpload` and select the `Get Function Url` with the `default (function key)`.
 The Azure Function url is protected by a code to ensure a basic security layer.

 ![Azure Function url credentials](assets/func-url-credentials.png)

-Use this url into your Postman to upload the audio file.
+Use this url with Postman to upload the audio file.

 You can use the provided sample audio files to test the function: